lwouis/alt-tab-macos/docs/Contributing.md

 * Long titles should be truncated
 * Many windows are opened
 * There is no open window
-* Alt-Tab should appear on top of all windows, dialogs, pop-overs, the Dock, etc
+* AltTab should appear on top of all windows, dialogs, pop-overs, the Dock, etc

 ### OS events to handle while AltTab's UI is shown